-The following table reflects fees for professional audit services rendered by Grant Thornton LLP and Deloitte & Touche LLP, respectively, for (i) the audit of the Company's financial statements for the fiscal years ended October 31, 2015 and 2014; and (ii) fees billed for other services rendered by Grant Thornton LLP and Deloitte & Touche LLP during these periods.
+The following table reflects fees for professional audit services rendered by Grant Thornton LLP, for (i) the audit of the Company's financial statements for the fiscal years ended October 31, 2016 and 2015; and (ii) fees billed for other services rendered by Grant Thornton LLP and Deloitte & Touche LLP during these periods.
 Deloitte & Touche LLP was the auditor of record through April 10, 2014.
 Effective April 10, 2014, the auditor of record was Grant Thornton LLP.

-FY 2015 FY 2014
+FY 2016 FY 2015

-Audit Fees(1) \$1,452,358 \$1,246,306
+Audit Fees (1) \$ 1,744,196 \$ 1,452,358

-Audit Related Fees(2)
+Audit Related Fees (2) 135,726

-Tax Fees(3) 143,991 40,780
+Tax Fees (3) 134,337 143,991

-All Other Fees (4) 88,448 428,518
+All Other Fees (4) 88,448

-Total \$1,684,797 \$1,715,604
+Total \$ 2,014,259 \$ 1,684,797

 - (1) Audit Fees consist of professional services and related expenses rendered by Grant Thornton LLP for the audits of the Company's annual financial statements, audits of internal controls and review of financial statements included in Forms 10-Q and Form 10-K and other statutory or regulatory filings.
-In addition, the fiscal 2015 audit fees includes \$125,000 associated with statutory audits of two affiliates of the Company in the United Kingdom and a German affiliate, each performed by Grant Thornton LLP. - (2) Audit Related Fees include assurance and related services by Grant Thornton LLP that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included in Audit Fees. - (3) Tax Fees include professional services rendered by Grant Thornton LLP for tax return reviews and miscellaneous consulting. - (4) All Other Fees for fiscal 2015 represents services provided by Deloitte & Touche LLP with regard to the consent issued with regard to the Form 10-K for the fiscal year ended October 31, 2015 and costs incurred in conjunction with non-attest services.
-Effective April 10, 2014, Grant Thornton LLP became the auditor of record for the Company and performed the audit of the annual financial statements and the audit of internal controls included in the Form 10-K for the year ended October 31, 2014, and the review of Forms 10-Q during the year.
+In addition, the fiscal 2015 and fiscal 2016 audit fees includes \$125,000 and \$92,688, respectively, associated with statutory audits of two affiliates of the Company in the United Kingdom and a German affiliate, each performed by Grant Thornton LLP. - (2) Audit Related Fees include assurance and related services by Grant Thornton LLP that are reasonably related to the performance of the audit or review of the Company's financial statements and are not included in Audit Fees.
+For fiscal 2016, these fees included the audit of the predecessor financial statements of Woodcraft as of October 31, 2015, and services provided in conjunction with proforma financial information included in a Current Report on Form 8-K. - (3) Tax Fees include professional services rendered by Grant Thornton LLP for tax return reviews and miscellaneous consulting, including a transfer pricing study for the Mexican operations. - (4) All Other Fees for fiscal 2015 represents services provided by Deloitte & Touche LLP associated with a consent issued with regard to the Form 10-K for the fiscal year ended October 31, 2015 and costs incurred in conjunction with non-attest services.